zzzprojects/EntityFramework-FAQ/docs2/pages/thirdpartylibraries/features/bulk-insert.md

 ## Introduction

-BulkInsert allows you to improve EF performance by inserting multiples entities with bulk operations.
+BulkInsert allows you to improve EF performance by inserting multiple entities with bulk operations.

 ## Why BulkInsert?